-4.2.
+3.2.
 There are no equalities issues arising directly out of this report.

-5. Alternative Options and Reasons for Rejection
+4. Alternative Options and Reasons for Rejection

-5.1.
+4.1.
 Under relevant good practice and to facilitate the development of robust managerial arrangements the Council is required to prepare a Strategic Risk Register as part of its risk management framework.
 This report is intended for Members and Officers to consider both the Strategic Risk Register, together with the Council's wider framework for managing risk and partnerships.
-Given the importance of these arrangements for the overall governance of the Council it is necessary that they are subject to regular review.
+Given the importance of these arrangements for the overall governance of the Council it is necessary to subject them to regular review.
 This report is intended to undertake that review and as such it is necessary that this report is considered by Members.
 The alternative of not providing this or a similar report is accordingly rejected.

-6. Implications
+5. Implications

-6.1 Finance and Risk Implications
+5.1 Finance and Risk Implications